 Hape Walk-A-Long Croc Toddler Wooden Pull Along Toy

 Attractive and sturdy, this colorful crocodile will quickly become one of your child's favorite things to drag around the house.
-The pretty paint is non-toxic, so you won't need to worry if your toddler is going through a gnawing phase, and even if they aren't walking yet, they'll enjoy pushing it back and forth on the floor.
+Even if they aren't walking yet, they'll enjoy pushing it back and forth on the floor.
 The wheels are rimmed with rubber so they won't scratch wood floors, and your little one will love watching the croc's tail wiggle as it moves.

 B. Toys One Two Squeeze Blocks